Alexey-Stupishin/Magnetic-Field_Library/README.md

 * _/Windows_ - MSVC project for Windows (Visual Studio 2015)
 * _/Linux_ - makefile (g++) for Linux

-For NLFFF Weghted method please refer to:
+For NLFFF Weighted method please refer to:
 Wiegelmann, T. Optimization code with weighting function for the reconstruction of coronal magnetic fields. _Solar Phys_., 2004, __219__, 87–108. ([doi:10.1023/B:SOLA.0000021799.39465.36](https://link.springer.com/article/10.1023/B:SOLA.0000021799.39465.36), [ADS:2004SoPh..219...87W](https://ui.adsabs.harvard.edu/abs/2004SoPh..219...87W/abstract), [arXiv:0802.0124](https://arxiv.org/abs/0802.0124))

 Some proves and using of this library can be found in: